21 Tips for 21st Century Resumes

 9. In addition to listing your jobs and education, organize your resume with additional sections such as “Summary”, “Qualifications” and “Accomplishments” to help employers and recruiters quickly identify your relevant skills.
 Whenever possible, show what you achieved on the job.
 Include promotions, awards, and if applicable, use numbers to demonstrate results.

-11. Don’t show gaps in employment; use temporary jobs, internships, volunteer work, child care, and elder care to fill the gaps.
+11. Don’t show gaps in employment; use temporary or part-time jobs, education, internships, volunteer work, caring for children, elders, or other loved ones to fill the gaps.

 12. Place recent education (last 10 years) early in your resume and include dates and honors; however, unless you are in academia, place older education last without dates or awards.